Bibi210/C-Homemade-Compiler/README.md

 ## Optimizations
-- String Duplicate 1 time register
+- String Duplicate one time register
-- Simplifier Deadcode Warning and cleanup
+- Simplifier Deadcode cleanup
 - Asm Cleanup of deadcode (which is not conditional)
 - Do not compile rest of block after break/continue or return